 1.7.1 Safeguarding mineral resources involves identifying the economic mineral resources of an area and then preventing new surface development from happening in those areas that would prejudice or prevent their future extraction.
-The ways in which a mineral resource may be affected by surface development are illustrated in Figure 5.
+The ways in which a mineral resource may be affected by surface development are illustrated in Figure 6.

-Figure 5 - The sterilisation of near surface mineral resource by surface development15
+Figure 6 - The sterilisation of near surface mineral resource by surface development16

 - 1.7.2 The areas subject to safeguarding are known as 'Minerals Safeguarding Areas' (MSA).
 MSA's cover areas of land where there are known geological deposits of minerals which it is considered should be safeguarded from unnecessary sterilisation by surface development.
-Identification of the MSA has included consideration of the following: - Areas where the mineral of economic importance is known to exist; - existence of surface development which has caused the minerals to be sterilised; and. - allocations for other forms of development in this Plan - 1.7.3 The economic viability of exploiting the buried channel sand and gravel is unknown and the likely impact of the extraction methods could be substantial, therefore only the river terrace sand and gravel resources are proposed to be safeguarded by the new Medway Local Plan. - 1.7.3 The brickearth and chalk resources have not been safeguarded as it is unlikely that working this resource will ever be viable. - 1.7.4 A 'Minerals Consultation Area' (MCA) is applied to the MSA which includes the MSA itself and extends 250 metres from its boundary.
-Planning applications for development not exempt from minerals safeguarding within the MCA will need to be accompanied by a 'Mineral Assessment' (MA)16 which shows how safeguarding of the mineral resource has been considered including: - Potential extent of sterilisation which could occur as a result of the development - Extent or distribution of survey through boreholes/pits;
+Identification of the MSA has included consideration of the following: - Areas where the mineral of economic importance is known to exist; - existence of surface development which has caused the minerals to be sterilised; and, - allocations for other forms of development in this Plan. - 1.7.3 The economic viability of exploiting the buried channel sand and gravel is unknown and the likely impact of the extraction methods could be substantial, therefore only the river terrace sand and gravel resources are proposed to be safeguarded by the new Medway Local Plan. - 1.7.4 The brickearth and chalk resources have not been safeguarded as it is unlikely that working this resource will ever be viable. - 1.7.5 A 'Minerals Consultation Area' (MCA) is applied to the MSA which includes the MSA itself and an area extending 250 metres from the MSA boundary.
+Planning applications for development not exempt from minerals safeguarding within the MCA will need to be accompanied by a 'Mineral Assessment' (MA)17 which shows how safeguarding of the mineral resource has been considered including: - Potential extent of sterilisation which could occur as a result of the development

-15 Source: Mineral safeguarding in England good practice advice, British Geological Survey, 2011

-16 Requirement for MAs to be included with planning applications in the local validation list
+16 Source: Mineral safeguarding in England good practice advice, British Geological Survey, 2011 17 Requirement for MAs to be included with planning applications in the local validation list

-- site specific considerations including constraints on extraction and viability; - options for prior extraction; and, - economic viability of the mineral, i.e. the local market interest. - 1.7.5 The Policies Map shows the extent of the MSA and Minerals Consultation Areas in Medway. - 1.7.6 Safeguarding does not prohibit non minerals development coming forward within an MSA and the certain circumstances in which proposals will be acceptable will be stipulated in Policy within the Medway Local Plan.
+- Extent or distribution of survey through boreholes/trial pits; - site specific considerations including constraints on extraction and viability; - options for prior extraction; and, - economic viability of the mineral, i.e. the local market interest. - 1.7.6 The Policies Map shows the extent of the MSA and Minerals Consultation Areas in Medway. - 1.7.7 Safeguarding does not prohibit non minerals development coming forward within an MSA and the certain circumstances in which proposals will be acceptable will be stipulated in Policy within the Medway Local Plan.